 You have a flat tire, now what?!

 - Stop immediately!
-The longer you ride on, the greater the chance of more damage, a simple nail can perforate your tube several times, there is also a big chance that your valve will rip of if you ride with a flat tire. * 1 (see below)
+The longer you ride on, the greater the chance of more damage, a simple nail can perforate your tube several times, there is also a big chance that your valve will rip off if you ride on with a flat tire. * 1 (see below)

-- Find a safe spot along the side of the road and place the motorcycle on the centerstand or find a big rock or tree stump with which you can support the bike so that the wheel is off the ground, I use a Trailstand.
+- Find a safe spot along the side of the road and place the motorcycle on the centerstand or find a big rock or tree stump with which you can support the bike so that the wheel is off the ground, I use a Trailstand for this.

-- Before you start twrenching, turn the wheel slowly and look and feel if you can find the hole and/or the cause of the leak.
+- Before you start wrenching, turn the wheel slowly and look and feel if you can find the puncture and/or the cause of the leak.
 Pull out the culprit and mark the place on the side of the tire.

-- Remove the axle nut, if you do not have a sturdy centerstand it is useful to do this when the motorbike is still on two wheels.
+- Remove the axle nut, if you do not have a sturdy centerstand it is smart to do this when the motorbike is still on two wheels.

-- If rear wheel; take the tension of the chain using the chain tensioning system (differs per bike type)
+- If rear wheel; take the tension of the chain by adjusting the chain tensioning system (differs per bike type)